 by James Hilton

-This is the original story (published in 1933) of Shangri-La, the mythic land beyond the Himalayas.
-Western ideas of Tibet have been affected, to a great extent, by this fantastic story of a magical Utopia in the mountains.
-Four travellers, three British and one American, find themselves spirited away to the stark landscape of the Tibetan plateau, only to be guided to a glittering monastery overlooking a verdant and warm green valley.
-This is a Tibetan Buddhist monastery as Swiss spa resort.
-There are all the modern and Western conveniences, along with a vast library of Western books and demure Chinese women playing Mozart on harpsichords.
-When all is explained, the Western influence becomes clear, but that Euro-centric viewpoint may leave the reader disappointed.
-There is no Tibetan character in the book who isn't a servant, and Buddhism and real Tibetan culture are dismissed in somewhat disparaging asides.
+This is the original story (first published in 1933) of Shangri-La, the wondrous mythic land beyond the Himalayas.
+Western preconceptions of Tibet have been long been distorted to a great extent by this fantastic story of a magical Utopia in the mountains.
+Four travelers, three British and one American, find themselves spirited away to the stark and freezing landscape of the Tibetan plateau, only to be guided to a glittering monastery overlooking a verdant and warm green valley.
+This is Tibetan Buddhist monastery as Swiss spa resort.
+There are all the modern and particularly Western conveniences, along with a vast library of Western books and demure Chinese women playing Mozart on harpsichords.
+When all is explained, the Western influence becomes clear, but this Euro-centric viewpoint may leave the reader disappointed.
+There is no Tibetan character in the book who isn't a servant, and Buddhism and genuine Tibetan culture are dismissed in somewhat disparaging asides.
 In context, however, at a time when Ghandi was considered an enemy of the British Empire, the book comes into focus as a fantasy of adventure and mystery.
-The author touches on the extreme suffering of war and the technical advance of civilization, as opposed to this remote Shangri-La of peace and meditative preservation of culture.
-Rather than great literature, the book is more a document of an adventurous response to Western ideals of the 1930s.
+The author touches on the extreme sufferings of war and the technical advance of civilization, as opposed to this remote Shangri-La of peace and meditative preservation of culture.
+Rather than great literature, the book is more a document of Western ideals of adventure and mystery in the 1930s.

 [Other Buddhism and Tibet Books]